susan on the beach

 How to get there

 Arriving by car?
-We recommend parking at the Central Parking Garage which is easy to access on the main road, and just next to the port and to Calle Larios, the main pedestrian commercial street in the historic center.
+We recommend parking at the Plaza Marina Parking Garage which is easy to access on the main road, and just next to the port and to Calle Larios, the main pedestrian commercial street in the historic center.
+Above the Plaza Marina is also where the main official Malaga tourist information office is located.
 Arriving by bus or train?
 If you are staying in center Marbella, it is easy to take the direct bus from the Marbella bus station (estacion de autobuses), to the bus station in the center of Malaga.
 Direct buses leave every hour and for 6-8 euros will bring you to the Malaga bus station.
 From there it is a 15 minute walk to get to the historical center of town.
 You must cross over the Guadelmina river bridge and make your way to the covered market for the start of the tour.

 Self-guided walking tour itinerary: Two loops from Plaza Marina